danbev/learning-ai/notes/llama-kv-cache.md

 Recall that there is a KV-Cache per layer in the transformer architecture.
 And the cache is storing the output of the QK computation, and the output of the value computation.
-And notice that there is a vector of `ggml_tensor` pointer for key layer and one for the value layers.
+And notice that there is a vector of `ggml_tensor` pointer for key and one for the value per layers.
 So for each layer there is a tensor which we will see later is a 1d tensor, or just a list of values.
 And each layer has a `ggml_context` and also a `ggml_backend_buffer_t`.